 This course is designed to expose students to the theory, law and practice of human rights protection.
-It is primarily concerned with international law, however students will have several opportunities to explore the interaction between international and domestic human rights protections, and consider the comparative positions of various states.
+It is primarily concerned with international law, however students will have several opportunities to explore the interaction between international and domestic human rights protections, and consider Australia’s interactions with international human rights law.
 The course begins with a consideration of human rights theory and the international human rights framework.
-It proceeds with investigation of how human rights can be protected and enforced, and related gaps in human rights protection.
-Students will have the opportunity to select special topics for further study, including the rights of Indigenous peoples, the rights of refugees, and the rights of women.
+It proceeds with investigation of how human rights can be protected and enforced, primarily through the lens of the United Nations human rights systems.
+Students will have the opportunity to explore special interest topics, including the rights of Indigenous peoples, the rights of refugees, and the rights of women.
 The course will conclude with an exploration of the roles and responsibilities of lawyers in relation to human rights protection, and activities focused on human rights law reform.

-International Human Rights Law is taught as a condensed and blended course.
-Students will be required to attend 20 hours of seminars across four days in the first month of semester.
-Students will also spend 16 hours completing weekly online learning modules across the four weeks of the course.
+International Human Rights Law is taught as a blended course.
+Students will be required to attend 2 hour seminars weekly throughout the 12 weeks of semester.
+Students will also complete online learning modules in advance of each week’s seminar.

 On successful completion of the course students will be able to:

 1. Demonstrate integrated knowledge and understanding of the international human rights framework, its origins and justifying theories;

 2. Demonstrate high-level capacity to assess how specific human rights may be asserted, enforced or violated;

 3. Demonstrate advanced skills in critically evaluating the relationship between international and domestic law on human rights;